jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/C-sharp/Datastructures/Dictionaries.md

 ---
 tags: #C-sharp #Programmering #Datastructure

-## Overview
+> [!tldr] Definition
+> Dictionaries are collections of key-value pairs.
+> They provide fast lookups by key and are used to associate keys with values.

 ---
-Dictionaries are collections of key-value pairs.
-They provide fast lookups by key and are used to associate keys with values.

 ## Declaration and Initialization
+You can declare and initialize dictionaries in various ways.

 ---
-You can declare and initialize dictionaries in various ways.

 ### Examples
----
 ```csharp
 // Declaration and initialization
 Dictionary<int, string> students = new Dictionary<int, string>();